drabo/istio/README.md

 Istio running on Minikube will need additional resources on top of what is instaled by default with `minikube start` (2CPU and 4GB RAM).

-Istio recommends on their [site](https://istio.io/docs/setup/kubernetes/platform-setup/minikube/) a cluster with 4CPU and 16GB RAM but I managed to install it on a Minikube cluster with **2CPU and 8GB RAM** and it 's working fine.
+Istio recommends on their [site](https://istio.io/docs/setup/kubernetes/platform-setup/minikube/) a cluster with 4CPU and 16GB RAM but I managed to install it on a Minikube cluster with **2CPU and 8GB RAM** and it worked.

+As your Minikube cluster will grow then you will surely need more resources.

 ## Installation ##